 After the conquest of Istanbul, the reconstruction works started quickly by Fatih Sultan Mehmed, and many churches turned into mosques.
 Topkapi Palace, Fatih Mosque, Grand Bazaar, and madrasas were built during this period and Istanbul became the capital of the state.
 With the migrations from Anatolia, the first Turkish neighborhoods and Turkish houses were formed in the city.

 In the Ottoman Period, as in the Byzantine Period, there were stone and brick public buildings to make them permanent, while the houses were usually wooden.
 The houses, which have three types as single-story, two-story and wide and large are generally rectangular and built with oak wood.

 The European style, which is the result of the developing commercial and diplomatic relations with Europe in the 18th century, affected architecture as well as social life and clothing.
 As a result, more ornate and ostentatious structures in the European baroque style affected the architecture of Istanbul.

 While aesthetic masonry buildings increased in Beyoglu at the beginning of the 20th century, such buildings began to rise in a few places such as Sirkeci and Gumussuyu.
 Now Istanbul was completing a mosaic with its magnificent mosques, palaces, buildings, first apartments, mansions, and modest houses bearing traces of different civilizations.

 How Do Buildings Affect Everyday Life in Istanbul?

-Villas with sea view, short-story buildings with a forest view, or skyscrapers with city view… Life is getting easier in Istanbul, with smart home systems added.
+Property in Istanbul, for instance, villas with sea view, short-story buildings with a forest view, or skyscrapers with city view.
 Thus, everyday life in Istanbul becomes easier, renewed, and revitalized.
-Finally, you can read more about living in Turkey here.